Soccer-Italian football leaders ask government to rethink medical protocol

 The clubs also want the government to drop a requirement that teams and their staff spend 15 days isolated in a training retreat before the league re-starts.
 Serie A said that Friday's meeting took place in "an atmosphere of active collaboration."

-The protocol was initially drawn up by the FIGC but was described as insufficient by Sports Minister Vincenzo Spadafora and adjusted by the government.
-"We had said many times that certain protocols were not feasible and we are pleased to see that the Serie A is behind us," said former Italy national team doctor Enrico Castellacci, the president of the Italian Football Doctors Association.
+The protocol was initially drawn up by the FIGC but was described as insufficient by Spadafora and adjusted by the government.
+With 12 rounds of matches still to play, Gravina said that he could not rule out the season having to be settled with a playoff system instead of playing out the scheduled fixtures list.

+"We must be ready for any eventuality," he said.
+"We'll have to weigh up the possibility of using a different way to finish the championship."
+(Writing by Brian Homewood Editing by Toby Davis and Pritha Sarkar)

 - READ MORE ON: